sastoudt/DS421_summerProject/SFEI_chl/README.md

 8/24 evening: I fixed the glitches, but now pulling from Dropbox is crashing my R, and I can't use the runGitHub() option.
 Perhaps it is my internet connection at home?
 I will try again tomorrow from campus.

+8/25: This works from Berkeley internet, so now you should be able to use the runGitHub() command without any glitches.
+Be patient, things take awhile to load and change between options, sorry!

 Note: I can't simply put all of the data in the GitHub repo, because the files are larger than the allowed upload size.

 ## Week 1 Goals